An adventure in independence

 Boarding School Facilities

 Boarding school students live in one of ten residence halls.
 Each dormitory has a lounge, a kitchen, and laundry facilities.
 Student prefects live in every hall, along with a number of faculty residents and their families and pets.
-Students may begin boarding in seventh grade, and they come to Pennington from many states and countries.
+Students may begin boarding in eighth grade, and they come to Pennington from many states and countries.

 “Pennington is a place I call home for many reasons, including the fact that we all live in such a loving community where people truly care for one another.
 It’s a place I’ll always remember, not just for the beautiful campus, but also for the friends and teachers that I’ve gotten so close with and now call my family.” –Kalima